Travel Tips and Tricks for Those With Mast Cell Activation Syndrome and Histamine Intolerance

 Bottom line: germs make you sick.
 Being sick causes mast cells to activate.

-But when you have Mast Cell Activation Syndrome, being sick can send you into a downward spiral.
+But when you have Mast Cell Activation Syndrome, being sick can start a downward spiral.

 Your mast cells start to release chemical mediators.
 Some of these mediators are inflammatory.
 Inflammation causes more histamine release.
 More histamine release can cause more mast cell activation.